+In the 12 months ending 30 June 2021 the Official Visitors reported receiving a total of 7,477 enquiries and 6,971 complaints in person.
 The vast majority of complaints raised with Official Visitors were resolved at the centre level.
 Only a small number of matters were referred to the Commissioner for action.

-The enquiries and complaints data of adult inmates collected by Official Visitors for the 2019-20 reporting period is as follows:
+The enquiries and complaints data collected by Official Visitors for the 2020-21 reporting period is as follows: